ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:SELECT}

 Projections can be performed by using `select`.
-Please read our dedicated projection article that can be found [here](indexes/querying/projections).
+Please read our dedicated projection article [here](indexes/querying/projections).

 {PANEL/}